Two Year MBA Program (The Miami MBA)

 • International applicants must have their educational credentials from institutions outside of the United States verified by an approved international credentialing evaluation service such as World Education Services to confirm degree equivalency and GPA calculation.

 • A current resume outlining your professional and academic achievements is required.
-For the Full-Time MBA, at least two years of full-time experience prior to enrollment is recommended.
+For the Full-Time MBA, at least two years of full-time experience prior to enrollment is required.
 For dual-degree applicants, experience gained through internships, projects, and leadership roles may be considered.

 • Personal statement (up to 600 words) and a short-essay response to the program-related question in BusinessCAS